mindspore-ai/docs/docs/programming_guide/source_en/parameter.md

 The `initializer` API can be called to generate the `Initializer` object.

-When the network uses the semi-automatic or automatic parallel strategy and `Initializer` is used to initialize `Parameter`, `Parameter` does not store `Tensor` but `MetaTensor`.

-Different from `Tensor`, `MetaTensor` only stores the shape and type of the tensor, not the actual data.
-Therefore, `MetaTensor` does not occupy any memory, you can call the `init_data` API to convert `MetaTensor` saved in `Parameter` to `Tensor`.
+When `init` is used to initialize `Tensor`, the `Tensor` only stores the shape and type of the tensor, not the actual data.
+Therefore, `Tensor` does not occupy any memory, you can call the `init_data` API to convert `Tensor` saved in `Parameter` to the actual data.

 You can specify a name for each `Parameter` to facilitate subsequent operations and updates.
 It is recommended to use the default value of `name` when initialize a parameter as one attribute of a cell, otherwise, the parameter name may be different than expected.